nbaradar/context_core_obsidian_vault/ContextWeave/Proof of Concept/ContextStore Database/Random Old GPT response.md

-# DATABASE

-You can literally just use JSON files for now.
-Obviously we will expand this to be a vector database later.

-What would the schema be?
-Every piece of context needs to have this associative data?

 You're on the right track thinking about associative data.
 It's crucial for making your context database truly useful.
 Here's a breakdown of required and desirable associative data for a context entry like a restaurant receipt, keeping in mind the goal of making it useful for an LLM:

 Required Associative Data (Essential for Functionality):

 - Category: As you mentioned, this is essential.
 It defines the type of information and allows for filtering and organization.
 Examples: Financial, Food, Personal, Travel, Social, etc.
 - Timestamp: The date and time the receipt was generated.
 This is vital for chronological organization, searching by date, and understanding the context of events.
 - Source: Where did this data come from? (e.g., "Email," "Photo," "Manual Entry," "Bank Transaction").
 This helps with provenance and tracing the origin of information.
 - Content (Textual Representation): The actual text extracted from the receipt.
 This is what the LLM will primarily interact with.
 Even if you store an image, you must have a text version.

 Desirable Associative Data (Enhances Utility and Context):